 Gender constructs cultural, political and socio-economic relations across class and racial lines in the Western world and throughout the rest of the world, although the concepts and structures that define gender roles can and do differ significantly.
 This course examines the global constructions of gender through examples chosen from indigenous and diasporic communities in Asia, Africa and the Americas; discusses the variable impacts that these constructions have had particularly on women’s lives; and introduces theories of transnational feminism.
 Also offered through Global Studies.

 Among the many questions this course addresses: Are identity politics in contemporary North American culture passé, boring and irrelevant?
-How do African-American lesbians choose the oppression to which they hold allegiance?
 How does the critical literature help us better engage the autobiographical pieces that lesbians write?
 How do lesbians negotiate the rugged terrain of feminism?
-The purpose is not simply to compare and consider the profundity (and often trauma) of the experience of “coming out” for Black women, but also to define terms we think we understand or know.
-We also look at social mores and taboos often shaped and molded by the Black church.
-Also offered as English 272 and through African-American Studies.
+How do African-American lesbians choose the oppression to which they hold allegiance?
+The purpose is not simply to compare and consider the profundity (and often trauma) of the experience of “coming out,” but also to define terms we think we understand or know.
+Also offered as English 272.
+Also offered through African-American Studies.

 280. Sexuality, Society and Culture.

 An exploration of the cultural facets of our sexuality and how we come to understand sexuality in our everyday lives.
 Are sexual feelings biological, or do they emerge from particular historical and social formations?
 How does sexuality come to operate as something that is just natural?
 What does love have to do with it?
 How has the concept of sexuality shifted from sex acts to sexual identities?
 How is sexuality linked to race, class and gender?
 How is sexuality linked to the political?
 The answers to these questions provide a broad understanding of gender and sexuality studies.
 We rigorously examine the concept of sexuality through theoretical, empirical and creative frameworks.